algotrade-course/Group-10/README.md

 **Entry Conditions:**

 - **A long position is opened when:**
-  - The MACD line crosses above the MACD signal line and the MACD line shows a positive derivative, indicating potential growing bullish momentum.
+  - The MACD line crosses above the MACD signal line.
+  - The MACD line shows a positive derivative, indicating potential growing bullish momentum.
-  - The price is above the 50-period Exponential Moving Average (EMA), confirming an uptrend.
+  - The current closed price is above the 50-period Exponential Moving Average (EMA), confirming an uptrend.

 - **A short position is opened when:**
-  - The MACD line crosses below the MACD signal line and the MACD line shows a negative derivative, signaling bearish momentum.
+  - The MACD line crosses below the MACD signal line
+  - The MACD line shows a negative derivative, signaling bearish momentum.
   - The price is below the 50-period EMA, confirming a downtrend.

 **Position Sizing**